 In each line in the Routing a Match criteria can be set, following the order the Match lines will be used.
 When there is a match, the address will be forwarded to either the Skill or the Parent Question.
 When forwarded to a Skill the caller will directly enter the queue.
 When forward is to a Parent Question, the customer will enter the IVR at that point.
 Since the Skill can be a forward skill too, Anywhere365 is able to redirect a call from a specific number directly to another outbound number like mobile, SIP or PSTN.

-A Side instep makes it possible to skip IVR-steps and fulfill customer needs even faster.
+A Side instep to IVR makes it possible to skip IVR-steps and fulfill customer needs even faster.

 In case the UCC is closed or the queue is too long to serve new customers, it is possible for them to leave a voice mail and send these voice mails to SharePoint automatically.
 This makes it possible to playback voice mails and serve customers in a later stage.